Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Results

-We conducted additional experiments to investigate the effect of preenveloping and orientation optimization.
-We consider two ablation baselines: \textbf{E+S+ES DRL \#1} that executes actions without both preenveloping and orientation optimization, and \textbf{E+S+ES DRL \#2} that executes actions without preenveloping.
-Results are shown in Table~\ref{tab:baseline}.
-We observed that \#1 shows the worst performance among the three DRL multimodal grasping methods (i.e., \#0, \#1, and \#2).
+We conducted additional experiments to investigate the effect of pre-enveloping and orientation optimization.
+We consider three ablation baselines: \textbf{E+S+ES DRL} that executes actions without either pre-enveloping or orientation optimization, \textbf{E+S+ES DRL(PE)} that executes actions with only pre-enveloping, and \textbf{E+S+ES DRL(OO)} that executes actions with only orientation optimization.
+The results are shown in Table~\ref{tab:baseline}.
+We observed that E+S+ES DRL shows the worst performance among the four DRL multimodal grasping methods (i.e., E+S+ES DRL, E+S+ES DRL(PE), E+S+ES DRL(OO), and E+S+ES DRL(PE+OO)).
 This occurs because there are collisions between the fingers and elongated target objects (e.g., bananas, bottles, and remotes), and thus contribute to unsuccessful enveloping actions [see Fig.~\ref{fig:baseline}].
-The grasping performance of \#2 can be slightly improved with orientation optimization.
-However, its grasping efficiency remains much lower than that of \#0 since the collisions between the fingers and nontarget objects will sometimes lead to unsuccessful suction of the \textit{enveloping\_then\_sucking} actions.
-These experiments indicate that preenveloping and orientation optimization are both necessary for the DRL scheme to achieve a high success rate and grasping efficiency.
+The grasping performance of E+S+ES DRL(OO) can be slightly improved with orientation optimization.
+However, its grasping efficiency remains much lower than that of E+S+ES DRL(PE+OO) since the collisions between the fingers and nontarget objects will sometimes lead to unsuccessful suction of the \textit{enveloping\_then\_sucking} actions.
+In addition, despite E+S+ES DRL(PE) executing actions with pre-enveloping, the collision-free grasps cannot be secured because of a lack of orientation optimization, also leading to both a lower success rate and a grasping efficiency than that of E+S+ES DRL(PE+OO).
+These experiments indicate that pre-enveloping and orientation optimization are both necessary for the DRL scheme to achieve a high success rate and grasping efficiency.